PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Constraining the PNG bias parameters for mass-selected halos

 \subsection{Constraints on $b_{\phi} f_{\rm NL}$}

-Following the pipeline described above, we fix all the cosmological parameters for our analysis except $b_1$ and $b_\phi f_{\rm NL}$ in \autoref{eq:power_spectrum_scale_dependent_bias}.
-Then we search for the best fit parameters.
+Following the pipeline described above, we fix all the cosmological parameters for our analysis, except $b_1$ and $b_\phi f_{\rm NL}$ in \autoref{eq:power_spectrum_scale_dependent_bias}, and then search for the best-fit parameters.

-The results are shown in the third column of \autoref{tab:mass_bins} and in \autoref{fig:5_bphifnl_vs_b1}, where the blue and orange symbols represent the values for the Gaussian and non-Gaussian simulations, respectively, and the dashed and dotted lines indicate the expected values for each case.
-The error bars show the $1\sigma$ confidence interval obtained from our fits for $b_{\phi} f_{\rm NL}$.
-For the blue and orange symbols, we have used the variances obtained from the fits to the \textsc{FastPM} mocks (see \S\ref{sec:variance_estimation}), while for the green symbols we use the \textit{matching} technique (see \S\ref{sec:matching}).
-For the Gaussian simulation, we expect to get exactly 0 while for the non-Gaussian one, the reference we assume is the prediction of the {\it universality relation} (ie. p=1).
-These expectations are shown by the grey lines.
+We show the results in the third column of \autoref{tab:mass_bins} and in \autoref{fig:5_bphifnl_vs_b1}, where the blue and orange symbols represent the best-fit values for the Gaussian and non-Gaussian simulations, respectively, and the dashed and dotted lines indicate the expected values for each case.
+The error bars show the $68\%$ confidence interval obtained from our fits for $b_{\phi} f_{\rm NL}$.
+For the blue and orange data points, we have used the variances obtained from the fits to the \textsc{FastPM} mocks (see \S\ref{sec:variance_estimation}), while for the green symbols, we have used the fixed-and-matched technique (see \S\ref{sec:matching}).
+We expected to obtain exactly zero for the Gaussian simulation, while for the non-Gaussian one, the reference we compare to is the universality relation prediction (i.e. $p=1$).
+The grey lines show these expectations.
+For halos with $b_1 > 1$, we clearly measure $b_\phi f_{\rm NL}$.
+When $b_1\sim1$, for the most popular assumption of $p=1$ in \autoref{eq:bphi_p}, $b_\phi$ is nearly zero and the non-Gaussian signal is masked.
+In the same figure, we also observe fluctuations for the $f_{\rm NL}=0$ simulation around zero, which is expected due to the intrinsic cosmic variance of the simulation.